xinutec/xinutec.github.io/content/irc/modes.md

 ------------------------

-While we do not provide nickname and channel as registration service packages as most other networks do, users can set channel mode `+P` which makes modes and the topic on the channel permanent.
+While we do not provide nickname and channel as registration service packages as most other networks do, you can request our staff to set channel mode `+P` which makes modes and the topic on the channel permanent.
 Combined with the auto-op mentioned above, this provides you with an advanced and cryptographically secure way of regaining your channel after a disconnect.
-If you want to unregister a channel, simply remove the mode again.
+If you want to unregister a channel, simply ask our staff to remove the mode again.

 Examples
 --------